 This data array can feed multiple test cases for the same login page.

-Writing Parameterized Tests in Playwright
+How to Build Parameterized Tests in Playwright

 Playwright’s test runner supports parameterized tests by iterating through data sets.